 "Hats off to all at FNF for a storming 2016 conference, they are taking nursing to new frontiers."

-Building on the success of previous years, the sixth Florence Nightingale Foundation Annual Conference took place on 17th & 18th March 2016 at the Queen Elizabeth II Conference Centre in London.
+Building on the success of previous years, the seventh Florence Nightingale Foundation Annual Conference and Gala Dinner will take place on 3rd February 2017 at the Guoman Tower hotel in London.

-The Conference was aimed at all nurses, midwives and healthcare professionals, across all aspects of healthcare delivery, seeking to enhance their Continuing Professional Development or Continuing Medical Education.
+The Conference is aimed at all nurses, midwives and healthcare professionals, across all aspects of healthcare delivery, seeking to enhance their Continuing Professional Development or Continuing Medical Education.

-The two day Healthcare Learning and Development Conference provided delegates with the opportunity to:
+The one day Healthcare Learning and Development Conference will provide delegates with the opportunity to:

 Your Continuing Professional Development (CPD) or Continuing Medical Education (CME)